TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 - [Sparkfun PCB Basics](https://learn.sparkfun.com/tutorials/pcb-basics)

-### Semiconductor Memory

-> Semiconductor memory is an electronic data storage device, often used as computer memory, implemented on a semiconductor-based integrated circuit.
-It is made in many different types and technologies.
-[Wikipedia](https://en.wikipedia.org/wiki/Semiconductor_memory)

 ### Analog Digital Converter

 >  An analog-to-digital converter (ADC, A/D, A–D, or A-to-D) is a device that converts a continuous physical quantity (usually voltage) to a digital number that represents the quantity's amplitude.
 [Wikipedia](https://en.wikipedia.org/wiki/Analog-to-digital_converter)